 Our Special Delivery Project, which provides food for homebound seniors monthly, started in June 2015 through a grant received from the United Way.
-In 2020, the project packaged and delivered 2,916 bags to approximately 243 food insecure seniors.
+In 2020, the project packaged and delivered 180 bags per month to food insecure seniors.

 Malnutrition can cause cognitive impairments in children, lasting a lifetime.

 Faced with a choice of paying for housing, utilities and medical care, food is often the first eliminated expense.

 In the past 3 decades, the poverty rate among working families has increased by 50%.

 In 2021, we processed 203,355 pounds of food from the Blue Ridge Area Food Bank and over 75 tons were received through donations from individuals and by community groups such as schools, churches, and businesses.